mendhak/waveshare-epaper-display/README.md

     log_level = "DEBUG"

 The scripts cache the calendar and weather information, to avoid hitting weather API rate limits.
+All temporary files are stored in the `data/` folder.

-If you want to force a weather update, delete `cache_weather.json`.
+If you want to force a weather update, delete `data/cache_weather.json`.
-If you want to force a calendar update, delete `cache_all_calendars.pickle`.
+If you want to force a calendar update, delete `data/cache_all_calendars.pickle`.
-If you want to force a re-login to Google or Outlook, delete `token.pickle` or `outlooktoken.bin`.
+If you want to force a re-login to Google or Outlook, delete `data/token.pickle` or `data/outlooktoken.bin`.

+To clear all cached data at once, run: `rm -rf data/*`

 ## Waveshare documentation and sample code